code2k13/pipico_speech_recognition/README.md

 After copying the files, your board will reboot.
 Wait for the yellow LED to flash (this takes about 30 seconds).
 This means the system is ready.
 Now, press the pushbutton and speak the word you want the Pi Pico to recognize (like "on").
 The yellow LED will light up for a second – make sure you speak while it's on.
 If the word is detected, the green LED will blink a couple of times.
 If not, give it another try!

-## How it works

-Please read this article [WIP] for more details on the technique that was used to train the model more information on debugging.

 ## Adjusting detection threshold

 Try to play around with detection threshold in `code.py` to increase accuracy of detection.
 Modify this line: